Waitaki Whitestone Geopark

 The Vanished World Discovery Centre lies in the heart of the Waitaki Whitestone Geopark, which is formed under an ancient sea and built on the remains of prehistoric creatures.

 Straddling the 45th parallel South on the east coast of Te Waipounamu (the South Island) of Aotearoa (New Zealand), the geopark is bounded by mountains and sea, the remnants of fire and ice, and the powerful Waitaki River.

-To learn more about our story and to find information about the Geosites, local events and more visit our website: www.whitestonegeopark.nz
+To learn more about the Geopark’s story and to find information about the Geosites, local events and more visit their official website: www.whitestonegeopark.nz

 You can also follow our podcasts to listen to the weekly Waitaki Whitestone Geopark radio programme and never miss any Geopark news and activities again!

 There is a lot going on in the Waitaki Whitestone Geopark.